If you go down in the ocean what do you see?

 neritic zone: The part of the ocean where the continental shelf gradually slopes seaward.
 Sunlight can penetrate to the bottom in much of the neritic zone.

 oceanic zone: The open ocean, where sunlight does not reach the seabed.

 photic zone: The upper 200 m of the ocean, where sunlight penetrates.

 water column: A vertical column of ocean water, divided into different zones according to their depth.

 - The small surface zone that has light is the photic zone.
 The entire rest of the ocean does not have light and is the aphotic zone.

 - The ocean is divided into horizontal zones based on the depth of water beneath: the intertidal, neritic, and oceanic.

-- Most of the life forms in the oceans live in, or at least visit, the surface.
+- Most of the life in the oceans lives in or at least visits the surface.

 - Where can 90% of the of the ocean's life be found?

 - Why is little life found in the dark zone?